 Is rent-to-own the same as financing? #

-No. Rent-to-own is a Lease-to-Own transaction, while financing involves borrowing money through a loan or credit agreement.
+No. Rent-to-own is a lease, while financing involves borrowing money through a loan or credit agreement.

-No. Rent-to-own agreements do not involve interest on a loan because no money is borrowed.
+No. Rental-purchase agreements do not involve interest on a loan because no money is borrowed.

 In credit-based transactions, interest is charged on borrowed funds.
-In rent-to-own agreements, customers are renting the product with the option to obtain ownership through continued payments rather than repaying borrowed money.
+In rental-purchase agreements, customers are renting the product with the option to obtain ownership through continued payments rather than repaying borrowed money.

 Is rent-to-own subject to an APR? #

-No. Rent-to-own transactions are not subject to an Annual Percentage Rate (APR) because they are Lease-to-Own agreements rather than loans or credit products.
+No. Rent-to-own transactions are not subject to an Annual Percentage Rate (APR) because they are leases rather than loans or credit products.

 APR is a financial measure used in lending.
 It represents the cost of borrowing money over a defined period of time, expressed as a yearly percentage rate.
 When a consumer takes out a loan or uses credit, APR helps describe the combined cost of interest and certain financing fees associated with that borrowed money.

 In a rent-to-own transaction, the customer is not borrowing money to purchase a product.
-Instead, the customer enters into a Lease-to-Own agreement, which allows them to rent the item with the option to obtain ownership through continued rental payments.
+Instead, the customer enters into a Rental-Purchase Agreement, which allows them to rent the item with the option to obtain ownership through continued renewal payments.

-Because there is no loan, no borrowed principal, and no interest charged on borrowed funds, the concept of APR does not apply to rent-to-own agreements.
+Because there is no loan, no borrowed principal, and no interest charged on borrowed funds, the concept of APR does not apply to rental-purchase agreements.

-Instead of APR disclosures, rent-to-own agreements typically provide clear information about:
+Instead of APR disclosures, rental-purchase agreements typically provide clear information about:

 State rent-to-own laws generally require these terms to be disclosed so customers understand the structure of the transaction before entering into an agreement.

-For this reason, rent-to-own agreements are typically regulated under specific rent-to-own statutes, rather than the credit disclosure frameworks that apply to loans and other financing products.
+For this reason, rental-purchase agreements are typically regulated under specific rent-to-own statutes, rather than the credit disclosure frameworks that apply to loans and other financing products.

-Can customers return items in rent-to-own agreements? #
+Can rent-to-own customers return items in rental-purchase agreements? #

 Yes.
 Customers may return the item if they decide they no longer want it.

-Because rent-to-own agreements are leases rather than loans, customers are not obligated to complete the full term if they choose not to continue the agreement.
+Because rental-purchase agreements are leases rather than loans, customers are not obligated to complete the full term if they choose not to continue the agreement.

 Yes.
 Most agreements include early purchase options that allow customers to obtain ownership before completing the full rental term.